Day Trip Destinations

 Swarovski Crystal World

-A new era of wonder begins in 2015 for the Swarovski Crystal Worlds.
-In addition to extensive changes in the gardens surrounding the iconic giant , five of the subterranean Chambers of Wonder have also been completely redesigned by internationally renowned designers and artists.
+In 2015, Swarovski Crystal Worlds ushered in a new era of wonder.
+In addition to comprehensive innovations in the garden surrounding the iconic giant, fiver of the underground chambers of wonder were completely redesigned by internationally renowned designers and artists.

 Tel.: +43 5224 51080